×

 What is a typical expat home or apartment like in Rimini?

 "A typical expat home or apartment in Rimini, is often located in the city center or near the beach, offering a beautiful view of the Adriatic Sea.
 These homes usually have a classic Italian architectural style, with terracotta roofs and stucco walls.
 The interiors are often spacious, with high ceilings and large windows that let in plenty of natural light.
 The living room is usually the centerpiece of the home, often furnished with comfortable sofas, a dining table, and sometimes a fireplace.
 The kitchen is typically equipped with modern appliances, and it may have a traditional Italian design with ceramic tiles and wooden cabinets.
 Bedrooms are usually large and comfortable, often with built-in wardrobes.
 Some apartments may also have a small balcony or terrace, perfect for enjoying the warm Italian weather.
 The homes are often located within walking distance of local amenities such as shops, restaurants, and public transportation.
-Despite being in a popular tourist destination, these homes offer a peaceful and relaxed living environment," said one person in Rimini.
+Despite being in a popular tourist destination, these homes offer a peaceful and relaxed living environment," said one expat who made the move to Rimini.

 Italian For A While